Yakaita/anime-girls-can-code-bot/README.md

 * ***Why are C# and C++ set to false by defaut?***
     > Because the code looks for words using word characters and *#* and *+* arent included.
 So when it sees **C#** or **C++** it sees it as **C** and then sends an image from all 3 languages.
 This can be fixed I'm just lazy.
+* ***Why is it a .pyw file instead of .py?***
+    > Because it doesnt open a cmd window when it runs as a .pyw.
+Feel free to change this to a .py if you want.